joe0400/TeachingCBasics/README.md

  6. Then you calculate! `(-1)^sign * Mantissa * 2^(adjusted exponent)`

+#### PART 15 MAKEFILE
+**Make** is a powerful tool that allows you to automate building of large projects.
+The files that create these projects are called **Makefiles**.
+Makefiles allow you to define terminal sequences based off of dependencys and can resolve linking order.
+These defined sequences are called **Make recipes**.
+A simple makeifle is named ``Makefile`` and can run the recipe from the top by calling ``Make`` in the terminal.
+These make recipes can also be called individually by placing the recipe name after the `Make` command. \
+To make a `Makefile` and add recipes a simple template is below.

+    all: main.c linked_file_names.o
+        gcc main.c linked_file_names.o -o program_name
+    linked_file_names.o: obect_file.cpp
+        gcc object_file.cpp -c -o linked_file_names.o
+    clean:
+        rm -rf ./*.o
+The recipes are denoted by putting the name of the recipe followed by a colon (:).
+Everything following the colon is called a **dependency**.
+Dependencys can be resolved by the same named make recipe.
+If the file is available, then it wont call the make recipe, making the compilation and linking simpler.
+This also means that it will only recompile files that are changed.
+Makefiles also have other features.
+One of them is allowing you to hae variables, in which you can change to change all compilation settings.
+For example **compile flags** are often added to a makefile so that you can change how the program is compiled quickly and easily.
+Another example is also the compiler.
+If someone wanted to change the compiler, with a variable, simply changing the variables value will change the compiler used in all locations.
+To use variables simply create a variable name at the top of the file and assign the variable a value.
+Then where used simple type `$(variable_name_here)` and the variable gets inserted as text at that location.
+An example is provided below

+    compiler = gcc
+    flags = -O2 -werror -Wall -pedantic -Wfatal-errors
+    all: main.c linked_file_names.o
+        $(compiler) $(flags) main.c linked_file_names.o -o program_name
+    linked_file_names.o: obect_file.cpp
+        $(compiler) $(flags) object_file.cpp -c -o linked_file_names.o
+    clean:
+        rm -rf ./*.o
+Because of this ability it makes it incredibly powerful.
+However it can be even more powerful.
+Lets say you have a directory tree.
+This directory tree looks like this

+    Program
+    | main.c
+    --- Library
+         | library.c
+         | library_others.c
+         | Makefile
+    | Makefile
+Makefiles can be then used to recursively call itself down the directory tree.
+This also allows you to use something called **wildcards**.
+Wildcards allow you to match for a matching file name and simplify your Makefile. `Make` wildcards are denoted as a `%` folloing or precedeing the rest of the expression.
+An example expression would be as such:

+    compiler = gcc
+    flags = -O2 -werror -Wall -pedantic -Wfatal-errors
+    %.o: %.c
+        $(compiler) $(flags) %.c -c -o %.o
+    clean:
+        rm -rf *.o

+Because of all of this, it allows you to compile all the files in the program without having to define every single make recipe for every file.
+And to call the directorys `Makefile` from inside the main build directory, you can simply call Make on it.

+    compiler = gcc
+    flags = -O2 -werror -Wall -pedantic -Wfatal-errors
+    main: main.c
+        make -C library
+        $(compiler) $(flags) main.c ./library/*.o -o main
+This both allows you to simplify your compilation process, but also allwos you to make the compilation simpler so that each library can be quickly compiled.
+##### PART 15 Questions
+1.)
+Convert your previous programs to use makefiles to compile.
+Recompile them using makefiles.
 ### Adendum
 #### For Windows PC's:
 Head to [Oracle's Virtualbox download](https://www.virtualbox.org/wiki/Downloads) and select `Windows hosts`.
 Install the `VirtualBox-*.*.exe` and accept all driver installs.
 This will install device drivers for the virtual machine.
 It will ask to reboot, in which you should.